 Fill Out an Intake Form

-School districts that are interested in receiving technical assistance are encouraged to schedule a one-on-one meeting to help the network understand their strategic goals and identified needs.
+School districts that are interested in receiving technical assistance are encouraged to fill out a district intake form to help the network understand their strategic goals and identified needs.

 Meet to Determine Needs